AGRICULTURAL SHOW

 Very early in the morning the clans began to gather, and by noon all the fun of the fair was in full swing.
 A very roomy “refreshment room” was erected in which a capital cold repast was served up at midday and evening, the settlers of the district for many miles around contributing liberally to the commissariat, the takings for the day from this source alone amounting to some £130.

 As usual, the ladies were enthusiastic workers, Mesdames Wisbey, H.E.
-Quartermaine, Cook, Fiebig, Meyer, and Misses Chasely, Moore, Cook, Halterman, Brennan and Davey being exceedingly active in attending to the requirements of the guests.
+Quartermaine, Cook, Fiebig, Meyer, and Misses Charsley, Moore, Cook, Halterman, Brennan and Davey being exceedingly active in attending to the requirements of the guests.

 Mr. A Thomson, M.L.A, the member for the district, neatly introduced by the president of the society, Mr. Carlton Wisbey, formally declared the show open.
 He emphasised the importance of the show to Nyabing, and prophesied a long visto of recurring show days, each increasing in prosperity with the assumed progress of the locality, and expressed his opinion that before long the Nyabing Agricultural Society would have won for itself a leading position among the older associations of the West.